On this page:

 - Record cards

 Immunization records (also called vaccination records) provide a history of all the vaccines a person has received.
-A person without an immunization record is considered unimmunized and unprotected.
+People without immunization records (or proof of immunity to disease) are considered unimmunized and unprotected.

 Access immunization records through Health Gateway